medialab/keyfayqua/README.md

 ]
 ```

-Whereas in Python the pattern's array of nodes is attributed to a variable, in the JSON format, the array is the value in a JSON key-value wherein the key is the pattern's identifying name.
+Whereas in Python the pattern's array of nodes is attributed to a variable, in the JSON format, the array is the value in a JSON key-value pair wherein the key is the pattern's identifying name.

 ```json
 {